 Use this map to find all places mentioned in the article below.

-Most visitors to Budapest don't ever make it to Újlipótváros, because it doesn't have an obvious tourist landmark.
-This tranquil, middle-class residential neighborhood, however, has many things going for it: a unique housing stock, several buzzing restaurants and cafés, and a lively commercial street.
-It's a small area located in the inner parts of District 13, just ten minutes away from the Parliament by foot.
+Most visitors to Budapest don't usually make it to Újlipótváros because it's absent of any obvious landmarks.
+But this higher-end residential neighborhood has many things going for it: a unique housing stock, hip restaurants and cafés, and a lively commercial street.